coatl/redparse/README.txt

  ErrorNode         #mixed in to nodes with a syntax error +-MisparsedNode   #mismatched braces or begin..end or the like

+== REQUIREMENTS:
+* RedParse requires RubyLexer, my hand-coded lexer for ruby.
+It also uses Reg, (a pattern-matcher).
+RubyLexer depends on Sequence, (external iterators).
+Reg depends on Sequence as well.
+To summarize:
+  *  RedParse 1.0.0 requires RubyLexer 0.8.0 and Reg>=0.4.8
+  *  RubyLexer 0.8.0 requires Sequence>=0.2.4
+  *  Reg 0.4.8 requires Sequence>=0.2.3
+* All are available as gems.
+(Or tarballs on rubyforge, if you must.)

 == Known problems with the parser:
 * Encoding of the input is not stored anywhere in resulting parse tree.
 * Ascii, binary, utf-8, and euc encodings are supported, but sjis is not.
+* offsets of some nodes are incorrect
+* multi-assign nested in multi-assign as receiver of an attribute lhs won't parse right
+* these expressions won't parse:
+  <<x.
+   1111
+  x
+  a0 rescue b0()

+  ?\
+  __END__
+  -?

+  __END__  #with a comment

+  * =f,g rescue b and c

 == Known problems with the unparser:
+* Major:
+  * unparsing of trees whose input was in a character set other than ascii may not work.
+* Minor:
   * On unparse, here documents are converted into regular strings.
 For the most part, these are exactly equivalent to the original.
 However, whatever tokens appeared between the here document header and body will now show up on a different line.
 If one of those tokens was __LINE__, it will have a different value in the unparsed code than it had originally.
-* some floating-point literals don't survive parse/unparse roundtrip intact, due to bugs in MRI 1.8's Float#to_s/String#to_f.
-* unparsing of trees whose input was in a character set other than ascii may not work.

 == Known problems with ParseTree creator
 * Major: